-In the second round of the NCAA women’s basketball tournament at the McCarthey Atheltic Center that means the Gonzaga offense and the UCLA defense, which collide Monday night at 6:30.
+In the second round of the NCAA women’s basketball tournament at the McCarthey Atheltic Center that means the Gonzaga offense and the UCLA defense, which collide tonight at 6:30.

 Both reach those numbers by going full court, but for opposite reasons.